ohollmen/excelmapper/README.md

 excelmapper is a Excel trasformation utility library for converting / mapping XLSX files into Array of Objects (AoO) by an column attribute definition.

-The purpose of module is convert the (ode-xlsx) Excel spreadsheet internal format to the more usable Array of Objects format, that is more likely to be useed in various contexts (as output of a REST service, format to pass to a view template, or format from which to do bulk inserts to database using an ORM toolkit).
+The purpose of module is convert the (node-xlsx) Excel spreadsheet internal format to the more usable Array of Objects (AoO) format, that is more likely to be used in various contexts (as output of a REST service, format to pass to a view template, or format from which to do bulk imports to a database using an ORM toolkit).

 # Usage